|Nutrition Facts (per serving)|

 How Strong Are the Guinness & Green Shots?

 We mixed three types of alcohol into these Jell-O shots, so you would think they'd be pretty strong, right?
-Not necessarily because the largest volume comes from a 5.6% ABV stout.
+Not necessarily because the largest volume comes from a 5.6 percent ABV stout.
 Plus, we match the total alcohol with just as much water, so the final shots are relatively tame.